Nniol/wxo-bootcamp-mcp-server/readme.md

 ## Use everything on the Techzone instance
 - $ibmcloud login -a https://cloud.ibm.com --sso
   - Choose the account with the Techzone Account
-- $ibmcloud ce login
+- $ibmcloud target -g [RESOURCE_GROUP]
+  - Get the Resource GRoup from the Resource List
 - $ibmcloud cr login
 - $podman tag wxo-bootcamp-mcp-sever us.icr.io/[NAMESPACE]/[IMAGE_NAME]:[TAG]
   - The [NAMESPACE] is the only one available when you look at Container Registry in the techzone instance.
 You do not need to create one
 - $podman push us.icr.io/[NAMESPACE]/[IMAGE_NAME]:[TAG]
 - $ibmcloud iam api-key-create [API_KEY_NAME] --d "Tech Zone Code Engine registry access"
+- $ibmcloud ce project select -n [PROJECT NAME]
 - $ibmcloud ce registry create -name [REGISTRY_SECRET_NAME] --server us.icr.io --username iamapikey --password [API_KEY_VALUE]
   - THE [API_KEY_VALUE] will be available from the previous command
 - $ibmcloud ce application create --name [APP_NAME] --image us.icr.io/[NAME_SPACE]/[IMAGE_NAME]:[TAG] --registry-secret [REGISTRY_SECRET_NAME]
-- $ibmcloud ce project select -n [PROJECT NAME]

 # Test using MCP Inspector